 Students transferring to four-year schools should not elect more than one class per semester for pass/no-pass.
 No more than 16 units of P graded courses may be applied toward an AA/AS degree.

-This grade may be assigned upon student petition or may be assigned by the instructor.
+This grade is assigned when the student withdraws or is withdrawn by the instructor by the deadline to drop a specific course.
 Students may drop online via the myHancock student portal any time prior to the last day of the 12th week of a semester class or 75 percent of shorter term classes.
 An instructor may drop a student for nonattendance and assign a W within the same time limits.
 A grade of W may not be given after the times indicated above.
 Once a student enrolls in a course, it is the student’s responsibility to withdraw should they stop attending.

 A student who officially withdraws from a class during the first 10 percent of the term or before will receive no grade of record.